aindilis/gourmet-formalog-standalone/README.md

-Please install using docker.
+Please install using Docker.
 Note that this Docker build is having some issues, but is otherwise somewhat ready to use.

 Note it will take a long time to generate the qlfs for FDC